Discrete-to-Continuous Extensions: piecewise multilinear extension, min-max theory and spectral theory: Introduction

 In summary, we can embed $\power(V)^k$ into $\power_2(V)^k$, and embed $\power_2(V)^k$ into $\power(V\sqcup V')^k$.
-The multiple integral extension agrees with the piecewise multilinear extension on the first quadrant, and their relations can reduce to the correspondences between the original Lov\'asz extension and the disjoint-pair version. \end{remark}
+The multiple integral extension agrees with the piecewise multilinear extension on the first quadrant, and their relations can be reduced to the correspondences between the original Lov\'asz extension and the disjoint-pair version. \end{remark}

 \begin{theorem}[Section \ref{sec:LS}] Under the notions in Section \ref{sec:extension}, for $f,g:\tilde{P}_1(V)\to\R_+$, we have

 If we further assume that $f$ is submodular and symmetric as well as $g$ is supermodular and symmetric, then